beerjs/meta/README.md

 ## code of conduct

-all events, activities, and internet spaces which bear the beer.js name are subject to the [Citizen Code of Conduct](http://citizencodeofconduct.org/). simply stated, harassment of any form will not be tolerated and should be reported. please drink responsibly and act in a way that honors the community values of respect and mutual enrichment which we share.
+all events, activities, and internet spaces which bear the beer.js name are subject to the [Citizen Code of Conduct](http://citizencodeofconduct.org/). simply stated, harassment of any form will not be tolerated and should be reported to your local organizer or to jason@denizac.org. please drink responsibly and act in a way that honors the community values of respect and mutual enrichment which we share.

 ## a note about beer